Onyxempire8282/CipherDispatch/PAYOUT_FIXES_SUMMARY.md

    - "SEDGWICK" and "Sedgwick" will be treated as the same firm
    - Case-insensitive normalization prevents duplicate listings

+5. **ClaimSolution claims group correctly**:
+   - All ClaimSolution claims with the same payout date appear as ONE grouped payout
+   - No more duplicate ClaimSolution rows for the same date (e.g., multiple Jan 1st entries)
+   - Total reflects all claims combined

 ---

 ## Date: 2024-12-24
+## Last Updated: 2024-12-24 (Added grouping fix)